If you want to get your home organized and in order then you need these 10 amazing tips from tidying up with Marie

 9. Clear Containers

 While it might be tempting to store all your extras in a way that hides them away, Marie suggests doing the opposite.
-She says that it’s best to store these items away in clear containers so that you can clearly see what’s inside and better able to find what you’re looking for, especially in areas like basements or a garage.
+She says that it’s best to store these items away in clear containers so that you can see what’s inside and be better able to find what you’re looking for, especially in areas like basements or a garage.
 She also suggests storing things so that they’re standing up and this way they’re easier to grab and use.

 10. Feelings of Joy?

 One of the most talked-about aspects of “Tidying Up with Marie Kondo” and the Konmari method is the idea that an item should bring you joy or make you happy.
 Marie suggests that the majority of the objects in your life should spark joy when you touch them and that you shouldn’t hold on to things that bring you negativity.

 What are your thoughts on these tips from Tidying Up with Marie Kondo?
 Share with us in the comments!